Air pollution in Hong Kong: New goals for 2014

 In January 2014, Secretary for the Environment Edward Yau Tang-wah announced that the HK government would update its air quality objectives, put in place in 1990, bringing them closer to WHO guidelines.
 According to the proposals, which will be set through legislation but have yet to be approved, seven types of emissions will be monitored.
 Respirable and fine particulates will also be monitored, but less stringently due to their more pronounced health impact.
 Targets set for three of the seven environmental pollutants are to be based on the WHO's loosest interim targets.
 Sulphur dioxide, nitrogen dioxide, carbon monoxide and lead would be subject to monitoring.
-Monitoring of particulates smaller than 2.5 µm (PM2.5) would be introduced under the proposals, but will be loosest of the three WHO interim targets.
+Monitoring of particulates smaller than 2.5 μm (PM2.5) would be introduced under the proposals, but will be loosest of the three WHO interim targets.
 Yau asserted some local pollution had roots in mainland China, but did not mention any ongoing dialogue to address the issue with mainland authorities.
 Yau also did not address roadside pollution in Hong Kong.
 In total, 22 measures in all were suggested to contribute towards meeting the new objectives.
 Such measures would include phasing out heavily polluting vehicles, promoting hybrid or electric vehicles, and increasing the use of natural gas, but no actions have yet to be taken.
 Environmental impact assessments of projects such as the Hong Kong-Zhuhai-Macau bridge were conducted and approved under the old air-quality guidelines.
 Mike Kilburn from Civic Exchange and Professor Hedley of the University of Hong Kong expressed their disappointment, saying that it too little, and too long overdue.
-Kilburn said: " It is a move that we have been waiting years for years but we are extremely disappointed as the objectives are not strict enough to make any positive impact on air quality."
+Kilburn said: "It is a move that we have been waiting years for but we are extremely disappointed as the objectives are not strict enough to make any positive impact on air quality."
 Other environmental activists shared little hope in government efforts to reduce pollution and lamented the half-hearted implementation of measures, and the elusiveness of timetable for meeting the most stringent objectives.